 The COVID-19 pandemic has shown access to medicine to be a systemic factor impacting the global economy.
 Through direct engagements and investment decisions, investors can stimulate progress by the pharma industry when it comes to addressing access to medicine and drug resistance in low- and middle-income countries (LMICs), home to more than 80% of people alive today.
 More than 150 institutional investors, with USD 25 trillion in assets under management, already use data and insights from the Access to Medicine Foundation.

 Our team works with an increasing number of investors to engage pharma companies through roundtable discussions, research launches, collective calls to action and collaborative engagements.

-9 March 2021: Goldman Sachs and the Access to Medicine Foundation co-hosted the final of a series of investor launch events on the 2021 Access to Medicine Index.
-The three events brought together over 250 investors as well as company representatives from Europe, USA and Japan.
+- 9 March 2021: Goldman Sachs and the Access to Medicine Foundation co-hosted the final of a series of investor launch events on the 2021 Access to Medicine Index.
 Read more.

 - 16 June 2021: Global oxygen suppliers commit to closing oxygen gaps in low- and middle-income countries.
 Read more.

 - 24 Nov 2020: The materiality of superbugs: risks and opportunities for pharma investors from antimicrobial resistance.
 Read more.

 - 23 Nov 2020: First investor partners named in joint initiative against 'super-sized' AMR threat.
 Read more.

 - 02 Oct 2020: Which information matters most?
 Transparency by Pharma that builds access to medicine plus trust and engagement.
 Read more.